Exhibitions in the artzine on artrepublic.com

 Click below to find the best places to go...

-The Permanent Collection at Cleveland Museum of Art
+The Permanent Collection at New Museum of Contemporary Art

 The New Museum of Contemporary Art was founded in 1977 and is a noncommercial venue dedicated to the contemporary art scene - most of the works displayed are less than 10 years old.

 The Permanent Collection at American Museum Of Moving Image

 The Museum opened to the public in 1988 after Rochelle Slovin was appointed as Executive Director by the Astoria Motion Picture and Television Center Foundation, to run their public education programme.

 The Frick Collection is a collection of some of the most important works of Western art from the early Renaissance through to the late nineteenth century, including masterpieces by Bellini, El Greco, Rembrandt, Titian, Turner, Vermeer and Whistler and furniture and decorative art by Riesener, Lacroix, Boulle, Carlin, Gouthiere, and Sevres.

 The Permanent Collection at Centre de Cultura Contemporània de Barcelona